zandaqo/structurae/README.md

 //=> true
 ```

-If you have to check multiple PackedInts for the same values, create a special matcher with `PackedInt.getMatcher`
+If you have to check multiple BitField instances for the same values, create a special matcher with `BitField.getMatcher`
 and use it in the match method, that way each check will require only one bitwise operation and a comparison:
 ```javascript
 const matcher = Person.getMatcher({ gender: 1, age: 20 });